17 Employee Theft Statistics You Don't Want to Miss in 2023

 1. 75% of people have stolen from their company at least once.

-Investing in people is maybe one of the most important decisions you’ll have to make as a business owner.
+Investing in people is perhaps one of the most important decisions you’ll have to make as a business owner.
 Most of the time, you can only hope you’ve made the right choice.

-2. In one-third of the cases, the offenders worked with the company’s accounting or finance.
+2. In ⅓ of the cases, the offenders worked with the company’s accounting or finance.

 (Embroker)

-The people you trust with your money are the ones that steal from you.
+Isn’t that neat?
+The people you trust with your money are the ones who steal from you.

-Employee theft statistics also show that more than half of the people would steal from the businesses they work for if they knew they wouldn’t be caught.
+Employee theft statistics also show that more than half of people would steal from their businesses if they knew they wouldn’t be caught.

-3. Employees steal around $50 million from US businesses annually.
+3. Employees steal around $50 billion from US businesses annually.

-Businesses lose roughly 7% of their revenue due to workers stealing.
-That’s truly disheartening.
+Businesses lose roughly 5% of their revenue due to workers stealing.
+Workers can steal money, falsify travel or reimbursement documents or steal physical property.

 4. In 3 out of the 10 employee theft cases, the offender has been stealing for years.